cyberhardt/pandoracompendium/README.md

 -

-The compendium is divided into many categories and each entry has a couple tags to accompany it, indicating whether it is open or closed source, and OS compatibility.
+The compendium is divided into many categories and each entry has a some tags accompanying it, indicating whether it is open or closed source, and OS compatibility.
 Inside each category, similar entries are grouped together.
-Some categories are further divided in sections.
+Some categories are further divided into sections.

 -